Conditions & treatments

 Common adult mental health conditions

+It is now estimated that 1 in 4 people in England will experience a mental health problem in any given year.
 The most common mental health conditions to affect adults in England are:

 - mixed anxiety depressive disorder - a condition where a person experiences the symptoms of depression and anxiety; it is estimated to affect 1 in 10 adults in any given year,